datopian/ssen-content/blog/FrequentlyAskedQuestions.md

 To find out more about Scottish and Southern Electricity Networks please visit our home page at https://www.ssen.co.uk.

+## What if I need additional support and help when using the Data Portal?
+SSEN Distribution utilises Recite Me assistive technology on our data portal, which enables our visitors to customise their experience in a way that best suits their individual needs.
+[Recite Me](https://reciteme.com/news/digital-accessibility/) believes in accessibility for all, allowing everyone the opportunity to use the internet in the way that it is intended.

 ## Where is the data portal hosted?
 The SSEN Distribution Data Portal is currently hosted on Datopian Servers.